tugberkgoc/foundation-notes/06 Code Quality.md

 Because the code to be run after a callback is run needs to be _inside_ the callback code it is very challenging to build a script that contains several long-running tasks you get into a situation where you nest callbacks inside callbacks (inside callbacks) which makes the code very difficult to write, debug and read and means its very difficult to split into separate functions, a situation commonly known as **Callback Hell**.

 Open the file `nestedCallbacks.js` which asks for a _base_ currency code then prints out all the exchange rates against other currencies.
-Notice that there are four functions defined, three of which include a callback.
+Notice that there are four functions defined, each of them including a callback.
 Our script is designed to capture user input using `stdin` (needing a callback), identify whether a currency code is valid (requiring a second callback) and then getting the currency conversion rates for the specified currency (requiring a third callback).

-1. The script starts be calling the `read.question()` function (line 13) which takes a callback function as its second parameter.
+1. The script starts by calling the `read.question()` function (line 13) which takes a callback function as its second parameter.
 2. We want the first `request()` function (line 18) to be run after the initial `read.question()` function has completed.
-    1. To do this it needs to be called from inside the `read.question()` callback function.
+	- To do this it needs to be called from inside the `read.question()` callback function.
 3. The second `request()` function should run after the first one has completed and the data has been processed.
-    1. To do this it needs to be called from inside the callback function of the first `request()` call.
+	- To do this it needs to be called from inside the callback function of the first `request()` call.
 4. The final step is to call the `read.question()` function again (line 38)) which should be run once the second request has completed.
-    1. Therefore this needs to be in the callback function from the second `request()` function.
+	- Therefore this needs to be in the callback function from the second `request()` function.

 As you can see, each step has to be nested inside the previous step's callback, creating an ever increasing level of nested code sometime referred to as [Callback Hell](http://callbackhell.com/) or the [Pyramid of Doom](https://en.wikipedia.org/wiki/Pyramid_of_doom_(programming)).